 Prior to joining NSGC, Kara worked in the retail industry for Sobeys Inc. for 10 years holding roles in various areas of the business including, external reporting, national finance, convenience and fuel as well as shared services.

 Kara is a Chartered Professional Accountant (CPA) and holds a Bachelor of Business Administration (BBA) degree from St. Francis Xavier University.
 Kara is a member of Home and School, is Treasurer and a member of Parish Council and has organized fundraisers for parents of children in crisis at the IWK.
 Kara’s favourite role is that of mom to two young children.
 Kara enjoys spending time with her family, living an active lifestyle and exploring the outdoors.

 Director, Policy and Planning

-Brad Conrad began his career with the Nova Scotia Provincial Lotteries and Casino Corporation (NSPLCC) in 2007 and has held various leadership positions within the organization including Operations, Strategic Planning, Corporate Social Responsibility, Communications, Risk Management and Compliance.
+Brad Conrad began his career with the Nova Scotia Gaming Corporation (NSGC) in 2007 and has held various leadership positions within the organization including Operations, Strategic Planning, Corporate Social Responsibility, Communications, Risk Management and Compliance.
 Brad is currently the Director, Policy and Planning and provides leadership and oversight for the organizations business planning and budgeting processes.
 Brad is also accountable for leading the achievement of the corporation’s social responsibility mandate, including effectively leading responsible gambling and community-based programs that benefit all Nova Scotians.

 When not working or spending time with his wife and two boys, Brad volunteers as a coach in the local sporting community in various sports.